Kirknasty54/Mother-Macro/README.md

 Team 11
 Mother Macro

 Our goal is to help users save as much money as possible on their health insurance, especially during these times.
 That's why we've created Mother Macro.
-By encouraging users to eat a healthier and more rounded diet, we're partnering with health insurance agencies to get users even better deals
+By encouraging users to eat a healthier and more rounded diet, we're  hoping to partner with health insurance agencies to get users even better deals
 ## TO DO:
 - [ ] Add in user's insurance information to MongoDB
 - [ ] Logging food functionality